Divorce and Mortgages – What to Know

 Author: Pete Mugleston

-Around 42% of marriages end in divorce, according to the Office for National StatisticsSo having to work out how a divorce will affect your mortgage is not that unusual.
+According to the Office for National Statistics, around 42% of marriages end in divorce.
+So, it is not unusual to have to work out how a divorce will affect your mortgage.

 But if you’re going through a divorce and are concerned about how it might impact your home and your mortgage, don’t worry.

-There are lenders out there keen to help you.
+There are lenders out there who are keen to help you.

 Selling my house during a divorce

-In theory, the most straightforward option is to sell the property, pay off the outstanding mortgage, split any remaining proceeds and then head off on your own separate paths.
+In theory, the most straightforward option is to sell the property, pay off the outstanding mortgage, split any remaining proceeds, and then proceed on your own separate paths.

-But that overlooks the emotional connection you have with a property, as well as the logistical issues it may throw up if children are involved.
+But that overlooks the emotional connection you have with a property and the logistical issues it may raise if children are involved.

 So what happens if one partner wants to take over the mortgage and keep the house after a divorce?

-There are a number of options open to you, ranging from a simple remortgage to arranging finance with a lender that offers a specialist divorce mortgage programme.
-But the first step will involve a chat with your existing lender.
+Several options are open to you, ranging from a simple remortgage to arranging finance with a lender offering a specialist divorce mortgage programme.
+However, the first step will involve chatting with your existing lender.

 Speak to your lender

-It may be an uncomfortable conversation, but generally they will be sympathetic to your plight and may offer you a payment holiday to help ease the financial burden.
+It may be an uncomfortable conversation, but they will generally be sympathetic to your plight and offer you a payment holiday to help ease the financial burden.

-This will only be a temporary measure though, and you will need to work out a more long-term solution.
+However, this will only be a temporary measure, and you will need to work out a more long-term solution.

-You will still have responsibility for the mortgage during the divorce process.
-If you stop paying the mortgage during the divorce proceedings you risk repossession.
+You will still be responsible for the mortgage during the divorce process.
+If you stop paying the mortgage during the divorce proceedings, you risk repossession.

 Consent Orders and Financial Orders